SWYZZWH/AvaDB/README.md

 #### Limited Memory

 - Ava DB is designed for limited memory space.
-Only a constant number(ideally 1) of records will be loaded into memory at one time.
+Only a constant number(even 1) of records will be loaded into memory at one time.
-- Each record will be stored in a file, thus a great number of inodes will be used.
+- In worst case, each record will be stored in a file, thus a great number of inodes will be used.
 For XFS and Btrfs, the amount of inodes is 2^64.
 For ext4, we might have to manually configure it to 2^64(however for our dataset the default value 2^32 also works).
 - We should always return a file (by `send_file` in flask) as a response for any query.
 Directly return a json file is not allowed due to the limitation of memory.
 - All records of the same table should be stored under the same file.
 To iterate through all files with limited memory, call `os.scandir` or `os.walkdir` (which calls `readdir(3)` behind the scene).